Heapy/awesome-kotlin/app/rss/articles/Where We Stand & What's Next for Kotlin.md

 Kotlin 1.0 released in February 2016.
 Since then we were doing incremental updates: 1.0.2 is our current version, and we are working on 1.1 (a feature driven release, although I am not giving you a date yet).
 The Early Access Program (EAP) will start this summer.

 In this slide (_see video_) we have the people that have used Kotlin (_maybe not admitting it publicly!_).
 JetBrains is a big user, we were probably the first to start trying it in production.
-We have over half a million lines of code and production in different projects, from IntelliJ production of our main IDE to server side products (…to everything).
+We have over half a million lines of code and production in different projects, from IntelliJ production of our main IDE to server side products (...to everything).
 A few projects are written in Kotlin from scratch.
 Others are catching up.
 We are grateful to everyone trying Kotlin in production.
 It is such an early stage of the release time!
 Join in, you will be in a good company.

 And being in a good company, you will not be alone.
 We have a lively community, Slack, forums, StackOverflow, full of people who are happy to tell you what you are doing wrong, and how to fix whatever issues you have.
 Come over to our GitHub Project, it is open source, you can join (we already have over 100 OSS contributors!).
 If you are stuck, we will work as hard as we can to be responsive.
 If you have a critical issue, we will role it out as an EAP build, which you can use to work on the problem.